xafardero/cups/README.md

-# CUPS
+# Random cups generator

-Give me a cups
+How to install it `pip install cups`